microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/5-helm.md

 ```

 Now we can deploy the chart of the recording bot sample to our aks cluster.
 Do not forget to change
-the example values with the values, you have written down during the previous steps.
+the example values with the values you have written down during the previous steps.

 ```powershell
 helm upgrade recordingbottutorial .\deploy\teams-recording-bot\